fatso83/grunt-codekit/README.md

 - Support concatenation of javascript using the @codekit-append/prepend directives
 - Making the prepend/append directives user settable (means PrePros support)

-Pull requests are very welcome ;)

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.1 First release.
+0.1.0 First release.
 Only compiling of Kit files supported.
-No framework support.
-0.2 Removed dependency on Python (yay!)
+No framework 0.2.0 Removed dependency on Python (yay!)